 It can be a daunting experience, being asked to take a new-hire under your wing.
 Nevertheless, it’s an important opportunity that can lead to a better position and with that, a better payday.
-Wouldn’t it be nice to never need a signature loan again?
+Wouldn’t it be nice to never need an installment loan again?
 If your boss has entrusted you with such a task, it means they see something in you that maybe your fellow colleagues don’t have.
 Whatever that is, it’s important to take the leadership role and run with it.
 Honestly, playing the role of mentor can be a tremendously rewarding experience in general, so it’s important to never back down when an opportunity like this comes your way.
 Here are some tips that can help you be successful when it comes time to take a new-hire under your wing.

 You might think that 90% of your new job as mentor is filled with talking to your subordinate.
 On the contrary, listening plays an even bigger role in this scenario.
 Understand that the person you’re training is going to have a lot of questions for you.
 It’s your job to provide the right answers.
 Don’t start monologuing as if you’re the only person in the room with a voice.
 By listening to your Padawan carefully, you can easily know what needs to be said and what should be left out.
 The less talking there is, the less audible clutter, which makes for less confusion and more learning.